hauler-dev/hauler-docs/docs/known-limits.md

   - https://github.com/helm/helm/blob/main/pkg/action/install.go#L730-L831
 ---
 - `Hauler` will default to write temporary directories and files to `/tmp`.
 If you do not have the same (or more) amount of space available in your `/tmp` compared to the size of the `store` or `haul`, then `hauler` may error.
-  - **Recommendation:** Ensure there is enough space availabe in `/tmp` or change the default temporary directory with `--tempdir`, before running the command `hauler store load <haul.tar.zst>`.
+  - **Recommendation:** Ensure there is enough space availabe in `/tmp` or change the default temporary directory with `--tempdir`, before running the command `hauler store load --filename haul.tar.zst`.

+## Notices

+### In Hauler v1.2.0...

+- Upgraded the `apiVersion` to `v1` from `v1alpha1`
+  - Users are able to use `v1` and `v1alpha1`, but `v1alpha1` is now deprecated and will be removed in a future release.
+We will update the community when we fully deprecate and remove the functionality of `v1alpha1`
+  - Users will see logging notices when using the old `apiVersion` such as...
+  - `!!!
+DEPRECATION WARNING !!! apiVersion [v1alpha1] will be removed in a future release !!!
+DEPRECATION WARNING !!!`
 ---
-- `Hauler` may error when trying to run multiple commands (procceses) concurrently...
-  - Currently we leverage `cosign` for some functionality within `hauler`.
-If you try to run multiple proccesses at the same time that use the embedded `cosign`, then `hauler` may error on one or more of the procceses.

-## Notices

-- No Notices at this time.
+- Updated the behavior of `hauler store load` to default to loading a `haul` with the name of `haul.tar.zst` and requires the flag of `--filename/-f` to load a `haul` with a different name
+- Users can load multiple `hauls` by specifying multiple flags of `--filename/-f`
+  - updated command usage: `hauler store load --filename hauling-hauls.tar.zst`
+  - previous command usage (do not use): `hauler store load hauling-hauls.tar.zst`
+---
+- Updated the behavior of `hauler store sync` to default to syncing a `manifest` with the name of `hauler-manifest.yaml` and requires the flag of `--filename/-f` to sync a `manifest` with a different name
+- Users can sync multiple `manifests` by specifying multiple flags of `--filename/-f`
+  - updated command usage: `hauler store sync --filename hauling-hauls-manifest.yaml`
+  - previous command usage (do not use): `hauler store sync --files hauling-hauls-manifest.yaml`